ragle/searchlight/assets/docs_markdown.md

 The client side dependencies are met for you within the ```/public/javascripts/``` directory.
 Currently, they include:
 *  [jQuery](http://api.jquery.com/) - for DOM manipulation, UI functionality & AJAX functionality
-*  [Porthole](http://ternarylabs.github.com/porthole/) - To provide a proxy for cross domain requests to the node-vivo-searchlight server
+*  [Porthole](http://ternarylabs.github.com/porthole/) - To provide a proxy for cross domain requests to the searchlight server

 <a name="server"></a>
-###Server Side Dependencies
+###server-side Dependencies

 All of these dependencies can be satisfied automatically by running ```npm install``` after cloning into the searchlight repo.
 (See the [quick start tutorial](#quick-start-tutorial) on [setting up a dev environment](#setting-up-a-development-environment-linux) for more details).

-A number of fantastic 3rd party node.js packages / libraries were used in the development of node-vivo-searchlight.
+A number of fantastic 3rd party node.js packages / libraries were used in the development of searchlight.
 In general, the use of these libraries is abstracted for you and you will not need to use them in your code - with the exception of a search index client, sanitizr and perhaps bond if you like to handle asynchronous operations with promises.

 *  [express](https://github.com/visionmedia/express) - As a router and web application framework
 *  [EJS](https://github.com/visionmedia/ejs) - As a view templating engine